Fayetteville seeks input for plotting path forward for parks

 The amount for the fee is based on a formula using the land value per acre, park acres per person and number of people living in a unit.
 The rate is $1,089 per unit for a single-family development and $952 per unit for multifamily.

-Money from the fee can be used for park construction or to acquire land to use for a park, but not for park maintenance.
-Money can only be used in the quadrant of the city from which the fees were generated, and has to be spent within five years.
+Money from the fee can be used for park construction or land acquisition to use for a park but not for park maintenance.
+Money can only be used in the quadrant of the city from which the fees were generated and has to be spent within five years.

-Additionally, the city should consider a new parks bond issue for voters to consider in 2027, according to the plan.
+Additionally, the city should consider a new parks bond issue for voters to review in 2027, according to the draft.
 It also suggests exploring the possibility of raising property taxes to pay for park operations, fostering more public-private partnerships and getting more corporate sponsorships.

-All five sections of the plan have about 20 recommended actions each.
-The plan does not project costs for the recommended actions.
+All five sections of the proposal have about 20 recommended actions each.
+The plan does not project costs for the suggested actions.

-For instance, the plan recommends assessing the feasibility of creating a nature center.
+For instance, it recommends assessing the feasibility of creating a nature center.
 Paddling recreation should be made available at Combs, Bayyari and Lake Sequoyah parks.
-A looped trail on the east side of the city should connect Mount Sequoyah and downtown, the plan says.
+A looped trail on the east side of the city should connect Mount Sequoyah and downtown, the outline says.

-The plan includes trail development in its "active and well" section as a means to promote physical activity and potentially develop "linear parks" along trail routes.
+The project includes trail development in its "active and well" section as a means to promote physical activity and to potentially develop "linear parks" along trail routes.

 The parks system also needs more indoor recreation, such as for basketball, pickleball and volleyball, according to the plan.
 In 2019, a group of residents pushed the city to include an indoor pool among the projects for the bond issue.
 Jumper said an indoor pool ranked low in the public input the city sought for the plan in person and online last year and this year.